#--- pacakges ---#

 )

-#> Trial rates were not directly specified via the {rates} option, so the trial rates will be calculated using min_rate, max_rate, gc_rate, and num_rates
+#> Trial rates were not directly specified, so the trial rates were calculated using min_rate, max_rate, gc_rate, and num_rates

 n_rate_info <-